 The most important sharemarkets for Australian superannuation investors are Australia and the United States.
-As at the close of business on Friday 3 April 2020:
+As at the close of business on Thursday 9 April 2020 (note it was a short week because of Easter Friday):

-- the Australian sharemarket has risen 5% since its close the previous Friday.
-The Australian sharemarket is now 29% below its peak recorded on 20 February 2020. - the US sharemarket has declined 2% since its close the previous Friday.
-The US sharemarket is now 27% below its peak recorded on 19 February 2020. - Movements in currencies impact the returns recorded for international assets.
+- the Australian sharemarket has risen 6% since its close the previous Friday.
+The Australian sharemarket is now 25% below its peak recorded on 20 February 2020. - the US sharemarket has risen 12% since its close the previous Friday.
+The US sharemarket is now 18% below its peak recorded on 19 February 2020. - Movements in currencies impact the returns recorded for international assets.
 When the Australian dollar falls the value of assets held offshore rises, positively benefiting returns.
 Alternatively, when the Australian dollar rises this detracts from the value of international assets, negatively impacting returns.
-During the week the AUD/USD declined 3% and since the share market recorded its peak on the 20 February 2020 the AUD/USD has declined 9%.
-The declines in currency have to date partly offset the negative portfolio returns recorded on the US sharemarket.
+During the week the AUD/USD rose 6% and since the share market recorded its peak on the 20 February 2020 the AUD/USD has declined 4%.
+The decline in currency has to date partly offset the negative portfolio returns recorded on the US sharemarket since the market peak.